-Originally a couture dressmaker from France - and nobody needs an introduction to the innate beauty which runs through French style - Bettina has succeeded in fusing a life of fluctuating cultures and ever-changing landscapes into a seamless vision of designs challenging enough to excite her clients, whilst also leaving them at ease with what they are wearing.
-“The key is to choose the right hat for the right event,” says Bettina.
-“And to guide the client to find what is perfect for them, to understand how it will make them feel.”
-With her passion for cutting, manipulating and sewing fine fabrics into garments of her own invention, her depth of knowledge in the field includes studying traditional Parisian embroidery at world-renowned Maison Lesage, now owned by Chanel.
-She has also made numerous journeys to London to master haute-couture techniques first used by the British court, and still handed-down today person-to-person in tiny private ateliers.
+Originally a couture dressmaker from France, Bettina has many years of experience in cutting, manipulating and sewing fine fabrics into garments of her own invention.
+Her depth of knowledge in the field includes studying traditional Parisian embroidery at world-renowned Maison Lesage, now owned by Chanel.
+She has also made numerous journeys to London to master haute-couture millinery techniques first used by the British court, and still handed-down today person-to-person in tiny private ateliers.

 Her bespoke creations have been worn at many major events, including royal weddings, throughout Europe and America, with clients spanning Italy, France, Belgium, the UK, Germany, Monaco, the Netherlands, Turkey and the USA.
 Bettina has lived on three continents and speaks four languages – she is trained translator – and is truly international in her outlook.
 She now works out of her studio near Cape Town, taking inspiration from the stunning surroundings and the vibrant multicultural environment of South Africa.

 “I aspire to bring a new appreciation and understanding of the art of couture millinery to Africa, and to reflect the beauty, energy and excitement of this continent in my designs,” she says.